abhishek-kumar-code/data-engineering-with-aws/README.md

 ![Final Project DAG Grid](automate-data-pipelines-with-airflow/images/final_project_DAG_Grid.PNG)

 > [!NOTE]
 > Bootcamp from School of Data Science, Udacity Inc., Mountain View, California.
-"Nanodegree" is a registered trademark of Udacity. © 2011-2024 Udacity, Inc
+"Nanodegree" is a registered trademark of Udacity. © 2011-2024 Udacity, Inc.
->

 > [!TIP]
->More information about this program can be found by visiting [Udacity Data Engineering ND](https://www.udacity.com/course/data-engineer-nanodegree--nd027).
+> More information about this program can be found by visiting [Udacity Data Engineering Nanodegree](https://www.udacity.com/catalog).